strategineer/personal-website/content/blog/2025-01-02/index.md

 Lavinia is Ursula K. Le Guin's take on the ancient mythological modern retelling back in 2008 way before this genre became cool.

-Lavinia, the titular character of the novel, is a throwaway character from Virgil's Aeneid --- giving Le Guin ample room to expand on Lavinia's life within the larger story we already know about and to venture into a meta-fictional mode as well.
+Lavinia, the titular character of the novel, is a throwaway character from Virgil's Aeneid --- giving Le Guin ample room to expand on Lavinia's life and to venture into a meta-fictional mode as well (think {{< spoiler >}} Final Fantasy VII Remake {{< /spoiler >}}).

 {{< book "Ash - A Secret History" >}}